This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The sense of accomplishment at the end felt great.
 I made it!
 I finished all 34 miles of the Virginia Creeper Trail!
 And seriously, if I can do it, anyone can.

-Virginia Creeper Trail Bike Rental & Shuttle Logistics
+Virginia Creeper Trail Planning (Bike Rental and Logistics)

 If you want to ride the popular (downhill) half of the Creeper Trail — which I enjoyed and highly recommend — you’ll start in Damascus, VA.
 It’s a small town without a whole lot going out, though it makes a pretty good base if you’re also heading to Hungry Mother State Park and/or Grayson Highlands State Park, both of which I’d also recommend.